evotools/hapbin/README.md

    * Optional dependency: QT 5 for the unit test framework.
 On Ubuntu, see: https://qt-project.org/wiki/Install_Qt_5_on_Ubuntu.

+If any of these are not already installed on your system then for the main Linux distributions they can simply be added via their package managers.

+For example to install on **Ubuntu** (tested on 14.04 LTS):

+     sudo apt-get update
+     sudo apt-get install git cmake libcr-dev mpich libmpich-dev

+On **openSUSE** (tested on Enterprise Server 12):

+     sudo zypper install cmake git-core gcc-c++ openmpi openmpi-devel export PATH=$PATH:/usr/lib64/mpi/gcc/openmpi/lib64:/usr/lib64/mpi/gcc/openmpi/bin

+On **Red Hat** (tested on Enterprise Linux 7.1):

+     sudo yum install cmake git gcc-c++

 ### Building the source code ###

 An out of source build is suggested in order to keep the source directory clean.
-To do this, create a build directory, then run `cmake [path to directory]` in the build directory.
+To do this, check out the hapbin source, move to the build directory, then run `cmake [path to src directory]`.
+Once CMake has finished generating the necessary files, simply run `make`.

 For example:

-     cd /path/to/hapbin
+     git clone https://github.com/evotools/hapbin.git
-     cd build
+     cd hapbin/build/
      cmake ../src/

-Once CMake has finished generating the necessary files, simply run `make`.
+     make

 The test programs are created in a `test` subdirectory.
 Run these test programs with `-help` or see the Qt 5 QTest framework documentation for testing and benchmarking options.

 Running `ctest` or `make test` will run all test programs.

-### Installing on Ubuntu ###

-First, ensure packages required for obtaining and compiling code are installed as well as mpi packages used for parallelisation if required.

-     sudo apt-get update
-     sudo apt-get install git cmake libcr-dev mpich libmpich-dev

-Download and compile hapbin.

-     git clone https://github.com/evotools/hapbin.git
-     cd hapbin/build/
-     cmake ../src/
-     make

 ### Installing with an alternate toolchain ###